 Optometrists Network was founded by Rachel Cooper.
-Optometrists Network is a network of interconnected patient education and optometric web sites which educate the public about visual health
+Optometrists Network is a network of interconnected patient education resources and optometric websites which educate the public about visual health

 and unique aspects of optometric

 All of our information services, including referrals and patient education, are available for free to the public -- no registration required.
-And, thanks to our Members, Optometrists Network has been advertising-free and without commercial affiliations since
+And, thanks to the support of our Members, Optometrists Network has been advertising-free and without commercial affiliations since

 In late 1997, our Find an Eye Doctor and Optometrist directory was launched and the public began receiving